orgrosua/yabe-siul/readme.txt

 ### Yabe Siul: the #1 Tailwind CSS plugin for WordPress.

-Yabe Siul is a framework agnostic Tailwind CSS plugin for WordPress that allows you to use the full power of Tailwind CSS within the WordPress ecosystem.
+Yabe Siul is a platform agnostic Tailwind CSS plugin for WordPress that allows you to use the full power of Tailwind CSS within the WordPress ecosystem.

 ### FEATURES